VildeBruhn/vildebruhn.github.io/day1/univar.md

 - The estimation (sampling) error $\epsilon_i$ of the population means contribute to the expected variance between two population means

 The OU model with a fixed optimum can be fitted using the `paleoTS::opt.joint.OU` function.
-The OU model with a moving optimum can be fitted using the `opt.joint.OUBM` function.
+The OU model with a moving optimum can be fitted using the `evoTS::opt.joint.OUBM` function.
-The OU model with a moving optimum and with the ancestral state at optimum can be fitted using the `opt.joint.OUBM` function together with the argument `opt.anc = TRUE`.
+The OU model with a moving optimum and with the ancestral state at optimum can be fitted using the `evoTS::opt.joint.OUBM` function together with the argument `opt.anc = TRUE`.

 ---